kvasnicka/phdthesis/README.md

 Folder taxhetgrtr contains the program for solving the model of Chapter 3 (Heterogeneous labour productivity trends and optimal fiscal policy with transfers)

-Folder union contains the program for solving the model of Chapter 4 (Multi-country optimal fiscal policy)
+Folder union contains the program for solving the model of Chapter 4 (Open economy optimal fiscal policy)

 Each of the three folders contains a folder 'parameters', in which there is a sample parameter file (baseline.txt), which contains all relevant parameters.
 The name of the parameter file can be passed to the program via a command line